Izurishima/Scripts/README.md

-# 🌊 Glass UI Script
+# 🌊 Glass UI Library

 Welcome to the official repository for **Glass UI**.
-(If you encounter an error please open a ticket in "Support" channel
+(If you encounter an error please open a ticket in "Support" channel, https://discord.gg/4TsSsKCg6K )

 ---